benswift/benswift.github.io/_posts/2019-01-22-old-livecoding-photo-roundup.md

 date: 2019-01-22 13:12 +1100
 ---

-Inspired by [yesterday's post]({{site.baseurl}}{% link _posts/2019-01-21-photos-from-acmc-2009.md %}), I'm trying to find all the photos of me doing livecoding gigs over the past 10 years.
+I'm trying to find all the photos of me doing livecoding gigs over the past 10 years.
 If you've got an old photo of me doing my thing, then can you either [email](mailto:ben.swift@anu.edu.au) or [tweet](https://twitter.com/benswift) at me to share it?
 I'll give you authoreal credit and hugs.

-Ok, here are the ones I've got so far:
+For any photos of actual gigs, they'll go into the [livecoding]({{site.baseurl}}{% link livecoding.md %}) section of this website.
+However, I also do lots of other presentations, talks and demos which don't really count as "gigs".
+For those, I'll just add the photos here as they turn up.

 ### Australian Council of Deans of ICT 2017